 You will have five years to complete your work under the terms of the catalog in effect at the time of your first enrollment.
 You must have been in attendance during the catalog year selected.
 If you take more than five years to complete your graduation requirements, you may follow any catalog in effect during the five-year period preceding the date of graduation.

-If you have a break in attendance for one year or longer, you are encouraged to discuss your educational plans with the Registrar for a determination on which catalogs you can apply under and would benefit you the most.
+If you have a break in attendance for one year or longer, you are encouraged to discuss your educational plans with the Student Records Office for a determination on which catalogs you can apply under and would benefit you the most.

 To ensure you graduate with up-to-date skills, technical credits are valid for five years or have a five-year “lifespan.”
 This includes transfer technical credits which are used for specific technical program requirements.
 Technical courses that are beyond the five-year limit may be accepted, depending upon currency, relevancy, and your current work experience.